 Yes.
 To send another request to your recommender, you should go back into the recommendation section of your application and click the “Send Reminder” button.
 An email should be sent within 24 hours.
 You should contact your recommender to let them know to watch for the new message to arrive.

-What if my letters of recommendation are stored at a file service (a career service center) and are sent out by request?
+What if my letters of recommendation are stored at a file service (such as Interfolio) and are sent out by request?

 These services cannot be used with our online recommendation system.
 You may contact your academic program to inquire if this method is acceptable.